attilammagyar/jp-flashcards/README.md

 Editing cards
 -------------

-    $ vim cards.raw.js      # Edit the English-Romaji pairs in the JSON
+    $ vim cards.raw.js      # Edit the English-Japanese pairs in the JSON
     $ ./compile.sh          # Generate cards.js from cards.raw.js

+The following conversions are applied to the Japanese parts of `cards.raw.js`:

+    roomaji         --> hiragana
+    _roomaji_       --> katakana
+    {kanji|roomaji} --> kanji with furigana